lerni/silverstripe3-ldjsonrequirement/README.md

 # SilverStripe 3 Composer installable patch to add Requirements::ldJsonScript
-This patch allows to add script tags with type `application/ld+json` to SS 3.x as you need for structured data [schema.org](https://schema.org/).
-In tandem with a custom you than can add any schema easily.
+This patch allows to add script tags with type `application/ld+json` to SS 3.x as used for structured data [schema.org](https://schema.org/).
+In tandem with a custom `Requirements_Backend` you than can add any schema easily.
 A comfortable way to generate those json blobs is [spatie/schema-org](https://github.com/spatie/schema-org).

 ## How it works
 It adds a patch since Requirements is a standard php class (no SS_Object)